Grupoufv/GPU/README.md

 # GPU
-Some implementations of gpu  codes in Python
+Some implementations of GPU  codes in Python